endboss66/SCRLLOCKMM/README.md

-# SCRLLOCKMM
+# SCRLLOCKMICMUTE
-SCRLLOCKMICMUTE gives the SCRLLOCK indicator an actual function.
+#### an actual function for the SCRLLOCK button and indicator!
+### SCRLLOCK=ON : microphone muted
+### SCRLLOCK=OFF : microphone unmuted
 #
-SCRLLOCK=ON : microphone muted
-#
-SCRLLOCK=OFF : microphone unmuted
 Running the .ahk or .exe for the first time will open a wizard, allowing you to choose the microphone to be muted.
-Download the .zip from releases!
+Download available under releases!